scottstossel/llm-hallucinations/README.md

 ## Goals

-- Build a reproducible evaluation suite for measuring hallucinations.
+- Build a reproducible evaluation suite for measuring summarization hallucinations.
 - Curate datasets and prompts that surface hallucination behavior.
 - Compare mitigation techniques: retrieval augmentation, prompt engineering, constraint-based decoding, and post-hoc verification.
 - Provide scripts, notebooks, and visualizations to reproduce and analyze experiments.